rehkad/Goobla/docs/linux.md

 ## Installing specific versions

-Use `OLLAMA_VERSION` environment variable with the install script to install a specific version of Ollama, including pre-releases.
+Use `OLLAMA_VERSION` environment variable with the install script to install a specific version of Moogla, including pre-releases.
 You can find the version numbers in the [releases page](https://github.com/ollama/ollama/releases).

 For example: